koyhpvx/OhMyTermuxScript/README.md

 # OhMyTermuxScript
 A collection of scripts for Termux

-By default [gum](https://github.com/charmbracelet/gum) is installed to provide a nice interface when running from the command line (can be disabled, see below "Additional script parameters")
+To use a beautiful command line script execution interface [gum](https://github.com/charmbracelet/gum) can be used with --gum or -g parameter.

 ### Complete installation